gerrygeko/covid-data-analysis/README.md

 ## Technology adopted
 - Programming language adopted for the whole project is [Python](https://www.python.org/)
-- The framework used to build a web-based analytic application is [Plotly - Dash](https://plotly.com/dash/)
+- The framework used to build this web-based analytic application is [Plotly - Dash](https://plotly.com/dash/)

 ## Contact Us
 - Email: lamorte.gerardo@gmail.com